Galzai/MK32/README.md

 ## To Implement:
 - Layers
-- Split functionlity (with multiple pad selection).
+- Split functionlity (with multiple keypads).